sreitich/sreitich.github.io/_posts/2025-02-15-fpp-animation.markdown

 Springs (or, more technically, "[_oscillating systems_](https://en.wikipedia.org/wiki/Oscillation)") provide a perfect way to simulate how our bodies move because, from a visual perspective, they move very similarly.
 Springs have tension, so they take time to start and stop moving, and their bounciness causes them to oscillate back and forth before settling back into place.

 The graph above is a simple equation called **[damped oscillation](https://www.geeksforgeeks.org/damped-oscillation-definition-equation-types-examples/)**.
-We'll be using a more robust model that's already built into Unreal Engine.
+But we'll be using a more robust model that's already built into Unreal Engine.
 {: .notice--info}

 So, how can we leverage spring models to apply additives more naturally?